 Many overarching mobility strategies of the European Commission have fallen flat on their promises and prevented the sector from evolving.
 Air transport is a key enabler of European links — economically (investment, trade, tourism, jobs humanitarian missions and growth) and socially (facilitating free movement, providing connectivity also to Europe’s outermost regions and cross-border bonds).

 It is facing major challenges in terms of the need to tackle climate change, adapt to digitalisation and the growing risks associated with cybersecurity.
 There is a clear need for a holistic policy approach, which considers the specificities of aviation and helps to improve efficiency, overcome capacity bottlenecks, and ensure the competitiveness of the sector.
 The success and the initial ambition of the EU Single Aviation Market should not be forgotten.

 With every missed opportunity to act, there is also a risk that decision-makers are tempted by quick fixes or immediate political gains at the expense of more meaningful and necessary long-term policies.
 Further efforts are therefore required to:

 - realise the principles of a seamless European sky for their citizens, allowing the EU to finally implement the Single European Sky initiative;

 - improve the efficiency of airports through effective regulation of charges (revision of Airport Charges Directive ACD);

 - steer clear of quick fixes (e.g. ticket taxes) to pressing and complex environmental challenges — focusing instead on helping air transport reduce dependency on fossil fuel by supporting research and development initiatives;

-- revise Regulation 261/2004 on air passenger rights to establish a clear, proportionate and stable legal framework on air passenger rights — third parties such as claims management companies, should not be allowed to profit off the back of passengers.
-As shown during the COVID19 crisis, rules need to be crisis-proof.
+- revise Regulation 261/2004 on air passenger rights to establish a clear, proportionate and stable legal framework on air passenger rights — third parties such as claims management companies, should not be allowed to profit off the backs of passengers.
+As shown during the COVID-19 crisis, rules need to be crisis-proof.